teamhanko/hanko/frontend/elements/README.md

 ### &lt;hanko-events&gt;

 A web component that allows to bind event handler to certain events, without displaying UI elements.
-Every other Hanko web components can also be used to subscribe to the same events.
-Also, you can bind event handler via the `frontned-sdk` (see next section).
+Events can be subscribed to with the `<hanko-auth>` and `<hanko-profile>` components in the same manner.
+Also, you can bind event handler via the `frontend-sdk` (see next section).

 #### Markup